Mihalis Yannakakis: Research

 With regard to non two-phase locking, Yannakakis demonstrated how knowledge about the structure of a database and the forms of various transactions executed on them could be used to establish whether a particular locking policy is safe or not.
 The commonly used two phase locking (2PL) policies consist of two stages – for locking and unlocking entities respectively – and to avoid such a policy it is necessary to impose some structure on the entities of a database; Yannakakis' results show how, by choosing a hypergraph resembling the consistency constraint-structure of a database, a locking policy that visits entities along the paths of this hypergraph will be safe.
 Such a policy need not be two-phase and these policies can be classified according to the connectivity of the above-mentioned hypergraph, 2PL policies being only one particular instance of these.
 Yannakakis went on to show that for the natural class of safe locking policies (L-policies), freedom from deadlocks is determined solely on the order in which entities are accessed by transactions, and from this derived simple conditions that would guarantee freedom from deadlocks for an L-policy.

 He has also contributed to the area of computer aided verification and testing, where he laid the rigorous algorithmic and complexity-theoretic foundations of the field.
 Some of his contributions include the designing of memory efficient algorithms for the verification of temporal properties of finite-state programs, determining the complexity of testing whether programs satisfy their specifications expressed in linear-time temporal logic, and verifying that a model with timing constraints satisfies a given temporal property.
 Along with Alex Groce and Doron Peled, he introduced Adaptive Model Checking, showing that when inconsistencies are present between a system and the corresponding model, the results of the verification can be used to improve the model.
 He has also contributed to research on Message Sequence Charts (MSC), where it was shown that weak realizability is undecidable for bounded MSC-graphs and that safe-realizability is in EXPSPACE, along with other interesting results related to the verification of MSC-graphs.

+Yannakakis is one of the inventors of the complexity class FIXP.

 Awards and recognition

 Yannakakis is a member of both the National Academy of Engineering and the National Academy of Sciences.
-He was awarded the seventh Knuth prize for his contributions to theoretical computer science.
+He was awarded the seventh Knuth Prize for his contributions to theoretical computer science.
 He has also been awarded the Bell Labs Distinguished Member of Technical Staff Award and the Bell Labs President's Gold Award, in 1985 and in 2000 respectively.
 He is a Fellow of the ACM and also a Fellow of Bell Laboratories.
 He was elected fellow of the American Academy of Arts and Sciences (AAAS) in 2020.